openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/modules.rst

 |

-Programs are organized as sets of compilation units, or modules.
+Programs are organized as sets of compilation units or modules.

-Each module creates its own scope, i.e., any declarations (variables, functions, classes, etc.) declared in the module are not visible outside that module unless exported explicitly.
+Each module creates its own scope, i.e., any declarations (variables, functions, classes, etc.) declared in the module are only visible outside that module if exported explicitly.

 Conversely, a variable, function, class, interface, etc. exported from another module must first be imported to a module.